 Skilled professionals encouraged by growing education space in Colombia

 In the past decades, Colombia had no quality tech education and not much investment by the government in this sphere.
 As a result, the developers’ rates were quite low.
-However, over the past decade, the Colombian government has been working to reduce disparity in male-female ratios of education.
-As of 2017, the number of doctoral graduates in engineering courses was significant, at 29.5%, ranking first out of 45 countries considered for the list.
+However, over the past decade, the Colombian government has been working to reduce the disparity in male-female ratios in education.
+As of 2019, the number of doctoral graduates in engineering courses was significant, at 23.6%, ranking 5th out of 44 countries considered for the list.
 Moreover, in terms of children’s attendance for primary education, Colombia has one of the highest rankings in South America.
-In 2016, a gap of 5% in student enrolment was recorded to exist between each of the five socioeconomic groups in Colombia, a significant improvement from the past.
+In 2020, only 1,2% of all children in the country didn’t attend primary education institutions.

 Thus, if you wish to hire overseas programmers from Colombia, rest assured that a talent pool here can offer highly skilled and capable software engineers, as well as responsive and eager to counter any challenges faced during work projects.